mgrechanik/ant-colony-optimization/tests/README.md

 ## Running tests

-The last thing to do is to run tests.
-You run them from the root directory.
+You run tests from the root directory.

 ```
 ./vendor/bin/phpunit